abhinavdangeti/abhinavdangeti_repo/_dis/README.txt

 - append-count		... no. of times to append
 - append-ratio		... ratio of items set in phase1 to be appended
 - append-data-size  	... data appended every time in bytes
-- prefix of key		...
+- prefix          ...
 Prefix for generated keys

 To compile:
 make Loadrunner